wang-bin/fvp/README.md

 ## How to Use

 - Add [fvp](https://pub.dev/packages/fvp) in your pubspec.yaml dependencies: `flutter pub add fvp`
-- Add 2 lines in your video_player examples,
+- Add 2 lines in your video_player examples. **It's OPTIONAL for official video_player unsupported platforms(i.e. windows and linux)**

 ```dart
 import 'package:fvp/fvp.dart';